topazb/Microsoft-home-assignment/README.md

 ### 4. Accessing the EC2 Instance

-After the infrastructure is deployed, you can SSH into the EC2 instance using its public IP address (provided in the output).
-Ensure that your security group settings and SSH key are correctly configured to allow access.
+After deploying the infrastructure, you can SSH into the EC2 instance using its public IP address (provided in the output).
+Ensure your security group settings and SSH key are correctly configured to allow access.

 ## Outputs